Jibanul/Personal-Website/README.md

    **Solution:** I found the project in the collections on [StackBlitz](https://stackblitz.com/), and it was resolved.

 ### 2. **Youtube dot com refused to connect.
 Error**
-   **Problem:** The YouTube video preview failed to load with a "refused to connect" error.
+   **Problem:** When I tried to embed a YT video.
+The video preview failed to load with a "refused to connect" error.
    **Solution:** This is an error in the preview of **bolt.new**, but when you deploy the project, the error goes away.

 ### 3. **Deletes portion of code/section when you try to do something new**